aderitonprado/automation-with-web-integration/README.md

 # Question:

 - For this project we will be using selenium and you need to download the webdriver, don't forget to put it in the same folder as your python code file.

+- This project has deprecated code snippets and will be updated as soon as possible.